LAPRA Privacy Notice

 • To a health care provider if needed for your treatment.

-• To a health care provider or to another health plan to determine proper payment of your claim under the other plan.
-For example, we may exchange your PHI with your spouse’s health plan for coordination of benefits purposes.
+• To a health care provider or to another health plan to coordinate benefit coverage between the Health Plans and the other plan and to determine proper payment of your claim under the other plan.
+For example, we may exchange your PHI with your spouse’s health plan for coordination of benefits purposes, or the Health Plans may discuss your specific medical history with a health care provider to determine a particular treatment's medical necessity.
+The Health Plans may also use and disclose your PHI for other treatment purposes as permitted by HIPAA.

 • To another health plan for certain administration and operations purposes.
 We may share your PHI with another health plan or health care provider who has a relationship with you for quality assessment and improvement activities, to review the qualifications of health care professionals who provide care to you, or for fraud and abuse detection and prevention purposes.